 When asked if dermal fillers or a facelift are cheaper, you may think the answer is obvious.
 But when you think about both options over the long term, the picture changes quite a bit.
-Don’t get us wrong—we love fillers, and our patients do too.
+Don’t get us wrong—we love facial rejuvenation with dermal fillers and lip injections, and our Idaho Falls patients do too.
 These injectable treatments have completely changed the way I and many other physicians all over the world approach treating the signs of aging.
-But if you’re looking for a long-term solution for the most common signs of aging, you might be better served by a surgical facelift here in Idaho Falls.
-Let’s find out why?
+But if you’re looking for a long-term solution for the most common signs of aging, you might be better served by a surgical facelift.
+Let’s find out why.

 When Are Fillers the Best Option?